grueneschweiz/wp-raisenow-community-plugin/readme.txt

 = 1.7.1 =
 * Fix PHP notice if shortcode misses amounts.
+* Shortcode generator not fully visible on small screens.

 = 1.7.0 =
 * Support for italian donation forms.